-• All updated immunizations (including two step TB test, Hepatitis B, MMR, and Varicella).
+- All updated immunizations (including two step TB test, Hepatitis B, MMR, and Varicella). - Proof of COVID-19 vaccination (minimum 2 doses)

-There are additional requirements for the rotations at KidsInclusive and Providence Care
+There are additional requirements for the rotations at KidsInclusive and Providence Care Hospital.

-Hospital.

 At KidsInclusive, at least two weeks prior to commencement of the placement, the intern must provide a completed Placement Immunization Record that includes mask fit information.
 The immunization record may be provided by the educational institution for students in health care programs.
 Students in other disciplines must fill out the form provided by Occupational Health Services.
 The immunization record includes the following: